 As you read above, the CWS would be much more expensive if NHI charged families for services that the university and volunteers provide.
 To make it even more accessible, half of NHI participants do some fundraising or find a school or community sponsor.
 NHI provides you all of the tools necessary to raise even a small portion of your tuition.

-Some students work as a group or are assisted by a school club or administrator and get some portion of their tuition covered.
-Other times families may petition their administrators or school districts for assistance.
-Different school based programs that have supported NHI students in the past include: AVID, GEAR UP, Federal Programs, College Access/Readiness, Talent Search, Upward Bound and Migrant Education.
+Some students work as a group or are assisted by school clubs or administrators and get some portion of their tuition covered.
+Other times, families may petition their administrators or school districts for assistance.
+Different school-based programs that have supported NHI students in the past, include AVID, GEAR UP, Federal Programs, College Access/Readiness, Talent Seach, Upward Bound, and Migrant Education.